pyshadi/python_8bit_cpu/README.md

 ## assemblyer.py

-The Assembler class is responsible for translating human-readable assembly code into machine code that can be executed by the CPU.
-It has a dictionary opcode_map that maps the assembly instructions to their corresponding opcodes in machine code.
+The Assembler class has a dictionary <code>opcode_map</code> that maps the assembly instructions to their corresponding opcodes in machine code.
 For example, the assembly instruction mvi (move immediate value) is mapped to the opcode 0x02.<br>
 The class also has a register_map dictionary that maps the names of the CPU's registers to their corresponding addresses in memory.
 For example, the register A is mapped to the address 0x00.<br>
 The assemble method takes in the assembly source code as input and returns the corresponding bytecode that can be executed by the CPU.
 It uses a two-pass process to translate the assembly code to bytecode.<br>